6uoMycop/intersections/README.md

 coordinates are positive integer values

 second point of  i-th   vector MUST be the same as first point of  i+1-th      vector

-second point of  first  vector MUST be the same as first point of  last    vector
+second point of  first  vector MUST be the same as first point of  the last    vector

     <x1_1>,<y1_1>,<x2_1>,<y2_1>
     <x2_1>,<y2_1>,<x2_2>,<y2_2>